-- Retreat north to the Litani River, 17 miles away from Israel's border, allowing the Lebanese military to deploy in that area - The Lebanese Army is expected to oversee and enforce security between the Litani River and the Lebanese-Israel border. - A side deal between the US and Israel supported Israel's enforcement of the ceasefire including

-US Head of US Special Ops.
+- Retreat north to the Litani River, 17 miles away from Israel's border, allowing the Lebanese military to deploy in that area - The Lebanese Army is expected to oversee and enforce security between the Litani River and the Lebanese-Israel border. - A side deal between the US and Israel supported Israel's enforcement of the ceasefire including acting against any violations in southern Lebanon at any time, acting against any immediate time-critical threats throughout Lebanon, and continuing surveillance flights over Lebanon as long as they do not break the sound barrier. - US Head of US Special Ops.
 Command Central Maj.
 Gen. Jasper Jeffries will co-chair the US side of the ceasefire with Amos Hochstein during the transition period.
 Maj.
 Gen. Jeffries will focus on violations such as rocket launcher deployments south of the Litani, tunnel construction, and weapons manufacturing.
 Investigations into violations will take place within a day after a complaint is made.